ajamous/DialogFlow_Restcomm/README.md

     ``composer install``
 #### DialogFlow and Google setup:
 * visit dialogflow.com and login to your account
-* from the left menu, click on "prebuild Agents" and import the "Coffee Shop" agent.
+* from the left menu, click on "prebuild Agents" and import the "Coffee Shop" for example agent.
 * it will ask you to create a Google project or use an existing one.
 * after importing, click on the gear next to the agent name on the left menu.
 * click on the service account link, to visit Google console.